iamdavidxu/Airbnb-Data-Modeling/README.md

 # Airbnb-Data-Modeling
-The project focuses on creating, modifying, and analyzing a relational database.
+The project focuses on creating, modifying, and analyzing a relational database using **_psql_** data language.

 Our group designed a relational database schema to store listings, reviews, neighborhoods, bookings, and revenue-related data.
 Normalize the database to minimize data redundancy and improve data integrity.